giomvp/sqls/employees/queries.md

     departments.dept_name
 ```

-6. Salary Distribution:
+### Report 6

-Illustrates how salaries are distributed among employees, helping to identify potential overpayment or underpayment of certain groups.
+Salary Distribution: Illustrates how salaries are distributed among employees, helping to identify potential overpayment or underpayment of certain groups.

-**Answer:**
+**Result:**

 This query will return the average salary of employees, grouped by year of tenure bins
 of 5,10,15, etc. The query joins the employees and the salaries table on the emp_no column,
 then it calculates the tenure of each employee using DATEDIFF() function.
 The tenure is divided by
 365 to convert it to years.

-**sql**

 ```sql
 SELECT